Fubar7/ansbile_RaspberryPi_UbuntuServer/README.md

 ## Preconditions to use this Playbook:

 You need:
- - A Host System (e.g Ubuntu VM).
+ - A Workstation System (e.g Ubuntu VM).
 In my case i use a VM on Unraid with ([PopOs!](https://pop.system76.com/))

    The System has installed:
       - Openssh
       - Atom Editor
       - Github Client (e.g GitKraken)

- - one or mor Clients.
+ - One or mor Hosts.
 This cut be VM's or in my case a Raspberry Pi.

    The Pi need following Preconditions:
       - needs a valid IP Adresse ( you must find the Pi in your network e.g. on you router)
       - The Raspberry Pi needs a File called ssh directly on the SD Card to active SSH.